dwhiffing/fury/content/aar/mf/body.md

 5. Serbia-right, The Balkans become a scene of confused and intense conflict

-6. Revisit the Stone Age, A bid to knock Syria out of the war
+6. Hammer to Fall, A bid to knock Syria out of the war

-7. Push Back, Operations to stabilize the fighting near the Turkish Straits
+7. Under Pressure, Operations to stabilize the fighting near the Turkish Straits

 8. Regime Change, Old scores are settled with Libya